 Gone are the days of exhausting presentations abroad and pitch video conferencing as the sole means to attract foreign investment: geography-agnostic digital platforms make it easy for entrepreneurs to fundraise beyond their own borders.
 Not only do they provide a bigger pool of potential backers, they also safeguard against any political or fiscal uncertainty in the UK.
 Quite simply, diverse investors from a wide range of economies, spreads – and therefore reduces – the risks.

 4 Opening up the secondary market

-Even in 2019, the investment landscape is still lacking in secondary market opportunities for early stage companies.
+The investment landscape is still lacking in secondary market opportunities for early stage companies.
 The primary market – companies selling directly to investors – means that an investor must have sufficient capital to lock their money in a company’s shares for however long it takes for the business to exit – an average of at least six years – before they see any returns.

 The secondary market, however, enables a shareholder to sell directly to another private party and although a few companies have started to offer this, it’s a concept that is still very much in its infancy.
 However, it’s naturally very attractive to investors and digital provides the necessary tools to make it mainstream: a controlled, secure portal of reporting, agreements and accounting will allow stakeholders to communicate with each other, in turn leading to opportunities to buy and sell their shares.
 We predict that this will soon become the norm.

 This year heralds a new era in the fundraising world and it’s all about control: we believe that digital will dispense with the dominance of the broker and return – rightly – the reins to the entrepreneur.

 Scott Haughton is COO of Envestors, a fintech company that connects investors and scale-up companies.
 With its fundraising platform Envestry for Scale-ups, companies get a personalised site to promote deals, raise finance and engage with their investors 24 hours a day, 365 days a year.